Resumes and Cover Letters

 - Use a template only if it fits your needs (Ex: BA 300)

-- There's no such thing as a “perfect” or “finished” resume
+- There's no such thing as a “perfect” or “finished” resume; a resume is a working document

 - Consider all experiences: classes, projects, student orgs, volunteer, leadership, awards, publications, presentations, certifications, special skills, etc.